About Smart Shelter Foundation

 For information or if you want to join, please click here.

-Nearly 10 years of grassroots and field experience have laid the foundation for our education programmes.
+Nearly 10 years of grassroots and field experience have laid the foundation for our education programs.
 Smart Shelter Consultancy shares its knowledge with students and professionals around the world.
-Our many activities include long-term engagements at universities, keynote speeches at conferences and consultancy work for other NGOs and INGOs.
+Our many activities include online or on-site workshops, elective courses, summer schools, keynote speeches at conferences, and consultancy work for other NGOs and INGOs.

 Please follow this link to Smart Shelter Consultancy and see more about our workshops and teaching programs.